 ALIAS Specify translation of column names to structure tags

 /FSCALE and /DSCALE cause scaling to single and double precsion.

-RANGE= allows users to retrieve only a specified range of rows.
+RANGE= Retrieve only a specified range of rows.

-ROWS= allows users to retrieve only a specified vector of rows.
+ROWS= Retrieve only a specified vector of rows.

 STRUCTYP= gives the structure type for the structure